In this article, you’ll discover how to create engaging Instagram copy that generates interest and increases your profits.

 Your goal is to prove that the product(s) you sell will make the reader’s life easier in some type of way.

 Get your point across effectively

 Don’t force your readers to spend their valued time reading something that could have been communicated in less than 30 seconds.
-Don’t drag out sentences just to meet the social standard of a long copy.
+Don’t drag out sentences just to meet the social standard of long copy.